 - Any infraction of policy will result in a warning in the organization file.
 Three warnings in one academic year constitute revoking of RSO status for that year, regardless if the organization took corrective steps.

-The Office of Activities and Engagement requires each RSO to have a faculty or staff advisor who is employed at least half-time by the University.
+The Office of Student Engagement requires each RSO to have a faculty or staff advisor who is employed at least half-time by the University.
+This also includes graduate students.
+Advisors are mutually agreed upon by the student organization student leadership in conjunction with the faculty/staff/graduate student.
 Student Organization Advisors play a vital role in assuring that the organization experiences are meaningful to students.
 Student Organization advisors also play a crucial role in managing institutional risk and liability.
 Consistently, the most successful organizations are those in which the Advisor takes an active interest and plays an active role in the group.

 A Student Organization Advisor is a resource for the organization and can offer support and guidance in several broad areas: